indeedeng/django-ptrack/README.md

 # Django Pixel Tracking

 Generates a unique tracking pixel per arg/kwargs set.
+Great for detecting email open rates.

 Requires a single instantiation of TrackingPixelBase to define behavior and the class registered with ptrack.

 In templates: